oclsqlprover/SQL2MSFOL/README.md

 # SQL2MSFOL
 SQL2MSFOL is an implementation of mapping from SQL statements to Many-Sorted First-Order Logic (MSFOL).
-This Java implementation based on the mapping definition described in the manuscript [Proving correctness for SQL implementations of OCL constraints]() submitted to MoDELS conference 2022.
+This Java implementation based on the mapping definition described in the manuscript [Proving correctness for SQL implementations of OCL constraints]().

 In a nutshell, given a datamodel, SQL2MSFOL maps an SQL statement into a complete FOL formulae written in [SMT-LIB2](https://smtlib.cs.uiowa.edu/papers/smt-lib-reference-v2.6-r2021-05-12.pdf) language.